 When trying to build a sustainable wardrobe, mending and repurposing come into play.
 In the last few years, I’ve re-acquainted myself with those sewing skills my mom had taught me as a child.
 She was obviously a smart and resourceful woman.

 There are many basic sewing skills that most people can and should learn, such as sewing buttons, and fixing busted seams or hems.
 If you need to learn to sew, check out my 1-week eco-challenge for sewing tutorial videos.
 I only have a basic sewing kit that consists of a few needles and a few spools of thread.

 Mending can go beyond your clothes.
 You can keep your shoes or boots out of landfills as well if you have them fixed at a repair shop.

 And if your garments have reached the end if it’s life, consider repurposing it before sending it to the landfill.
 Here are some creative ideas from Pinterest:

 List of Niagara stores that carry sustainable brands

 Are you interested in slow fashion or building a more sustainable wardrobe?
-Here are a few Niagara based stores to consider.
+Here are a few Niagara-based stores to consider.

 Where to take your unused clothing in Niagara:

-When it comes to slow fashion, keeping clothing out of landfills should be top priority.
+When it comes to slow fashion, keeping clothing out of landfills should be a top priority.
 Before throwing out your clothes consider the following: